betaglot/plantabeta/docs/guide/Why/Communication.md

 An increased vocabulary and standardization of communication improves the effectiveness of instructions.

-### Planters Communicating with Themselves
+### Plantors Communicating with Themselves

-PlantaBeta increases the vocabulary of a Planter's internal dialog which improves [short term memory](/encyclopedia/Psike/Memory/ShortTermMemory) of Planter's experience.
+PlantaBeta increases the vocabulary of a Plantor's internal dialog which improves [short term memory](/encyclopedia/Psike/Memory/ShortTermMemory) of Plantor's experience.

-### Planter Communicating with Other Planters
+### Plantor Communicating with Other Plantors

 [TeamPlant](/encyclopedia/Via/TeamPlant/Overview)

-### Supervisor Communicating with Planters
+### Supervisor Communicating with Plantors

 Instructions